dortamur/satisfactory-uevr-enhancements/README.md

 - Download a release zip file from github
 - Extract the contents of the zip file (a folder called `UEVREnhancements` to your Satisfactory game install mods folder.
 This will be something like `<steam-common-folder>\Satisfactory\FactoryGame\Mods`
 - Download the [UEVR](https://uevr.io/) app, and install it
-- Download this Satisfactory profile for UEVR (*coming soon*) and load it into UEVR
+- Download this [Satisfactory profile for UEVR](UEVR/FactoryGame-Win64-Shipping.zip)  and load it into UEVR
 - Run Satisfactory, and load into your game
 - Run the UEVR mod, select `FactoryGame-Win64-Shipping` from the Inject menu, and inject into the game

 *Warning: This is intended for testing only!
-Currently the mod activates even if you are not in VR mode.
-You will need to remove the `UEVREnhancements` mod folder to disable it.*

 ## Credits